Buy Dethroning the King: The Hostile Takeover of Anheuser-Busch, an American Icon

 When they weren’t flying private, Anheuser staffers flew first-class.
 “I want my employees at the front of the bus everywhere they go,” August III used to say when he was CEO.
 “They should feel very important.”
 First-class flights were essentially company policy, and the perk stretched far down the pecking order.

 My first year I was a Contemporary Marketing Representative.
 That means I went to bars and gave away trinkets.
-I was the free T-shirt-and-keychain guy, and even I flew first-class when they pulled me out of SoCal to work the 2004 Super Bowl in Houston, TX.
-That’s the only time I’ve flown first-class to this day, and I was a fresh-out-of-school, $35K / year, T-shirt-and-keychain kid.
+I was the free T-shirt-and-keychain guy, and even I flew first-class when they pulled me out of Southern California to work the 2004 Super Bowl in Houston, Texas.
+That’s the only time I’ve flown first-class to this day, and I was a fresh-out-of-school, T-shirt-and-keychain kid.
 Here’s more on expenses:

 Trips to New York meant stays at the glitzy Pierre hotel and $1,000 dinners.
 Visitors to St. Louis were treated to suites at the Ritz-Carlton.
 Still, the money Anheuser-Busch spent wasn’t all for the home team’s personal enjoyment – it also spent copious amounts of cash on its breweries, its theme parks, and even its Clydesdale horse operations to ensure that it had the best beer-making technology, the cleanest bathrooms, and the freshest paint jobs and flower arrangements available.

 The Clydesdales lived better than many people in developing countries.
 They’re American icons.
-A-B also owned SeaWorld and Shamu, Busch Gardens, and Grant’s Farm.
+A-B also owned SeaWorld, Busch Gardens, and Grant’s Farm.
 The company culture emphasized top quality.
-Not a dollar was spared in any department.
+Not a dollar was spared.

 With all those perks came firebrand loyalty among employees.
 My class of entry-level marketing employees were put through an intensive, week-long brainwashing course to get us fired up about the brands (hosted at the Chase Park Plaza).
 During the brainwashing, I got drunker than anyone else in the class on the company Kool-Aid.
 I was rabid for Budweiser.
 I thought anybody who would drink Miller or Coors was scum.
 On a double date with my gringa ex, her friend ordered a Miller Lite.
 In the car I told my girl that I would NOT go out with that couple anymore.
 That’s not an exaggeration of the mentality in the company.
 Employees were ostracized if they were seen with a competitor’s beer.
 But that never happened, because everybody was as hardcore as I was.